 Wechsler Preschool and Primary Scale of intelligence (WISC-IV) ) (Wechsler, 2011) - the test is design to 6-16:11 years old children. two subtests from the WISC-IV will be used, matrix reasoning and vocabulary representing performance and verbal IQ.
 Metrix reasoning is a non-verbal task that presents a series of pictures with a missing component and the child is asked to find the missing picture suitable to the series from 5 options.
 In the vocabulary sub scale the child is asked direct questions on the meaning of different words.
-The test has high test-retest reliability ).
+The test has high test-retest reliability (r=.90).

 Emotional competence measures